langflow-ai/langflow/docs/docs/integrations/notion/page-update.md

 # Page Update

-Langflow allows you to extend its functionality with custom components.
-The `NotionPageUpdate` component is designed to update the properties of a Notion page.
+The `NotionPageUpdate` component updates the properties of a Notion page.
 It provides a convenient way to integrate updating Notion page properties into your Langflow workflows.

 [Notion Reference](https://developers.notion.com/reference/patch-page)